kuzudb/kuzu-docs/docs/getting-started/cli.md

 macOS cannot verify that this app is free from malware.
 ```

-To fix this, you need to give explicit permissions to Mac OS to run the CLI binary.
+To fix this, you need to give explicit permissions to MacOS to run the CLI binary.
 Navigate to **System Settings > Privacy & Security**.
 Next, depending on your MacOS version, you have to either go
 to the **General** or the **Security** section and you will see a warning: `"kuzu" was blocked from use because it is not from an
 identified developer`.
 Next to this warning will be an **Allow Anyway** button.
 Click this button to allow the CLI binary to run.